Normanton railway station: Facilities

-Northbound trains leave from Platform 1 (towards Castleford, Woodlesford & Leeds or Castleford and York) and Southbound trains leave from Platform 2 (towards Wakefield Kirkgate, Barnsley and Sheffield (and beyond) or Huddersfield and Manchester Piccadilly).
+Northbound trains leave from Platform 1 (towards Castleford, Woodlesford and Leeds or Castleford and York) and southbound trains leave from Platform 2 (towards Wakefield Kirkgate, Barnsley and Sheffield (and beyond) or Huddersfield and Manchester Piccadilly).

 Car Park

 a Northern Rail class 144 (144004) arriving at platform 1.

-A 52-space, free to use car park is in place at Normanton station.
+A 52-space free to use car park is in place at Normanton station.
 From July 2023, the car park was reduced to 10 spaces whilst work is undertaken to create 128 new spaces, taking the total to 180.
-The work was due to be complete in July 2024, but as of October 2024, the work is still ongoing.
+The work was due to be complete in July 2024, but as of October 2024, the work was still ongoing.